-Key Features of Proxy ServersProxy servers provide three main functions:
+Key Features of Proxy ServersProxy servers traditionally provide three main functions:

-Some network administrators deploy both firewalls and proxy servers to work in tandem.
-To do this, they install both firewall and proxy server software on a server gateway.
+Network administrators often deploy both firewall and proxy server software to work in tandem, installing both firewall and proxy server software on network gateway server.

-Because they function at the OSI Application layer, the filtering capability of proxy servers is relatively intelligent compared to that of ordinary routers.
-For example, proxy Web servers can check the URL of outgoing requests for Web pages by inspecting HTTP GET and POST messages.
-Using this feature, network administrators can bar access to illegal domains but allow access to other sites.
-Ordinary firewalls, in contrast, cannot see Web domain names inside those messages.
-Likewise for incoming data traffic, ordinary routers can filter by port number or network address, but proxy servers can also filter based on application content inside the messages.
+Because they function at the OSI Application layer, the filtering capability of proxy servers is relatively more sophisticated compared to that of ordinary routers.
+For example, proxy Web servers can check the URL of an outgoing requests for Web pages by inspecting HTTP messages.
+Network administrators can use this feature bar access to illegal domains but allow access to other sites.
+Ordinary network firewalls, in contrast, cannot see the Web domain names inside HTTP request messages.
+Likewise for incoming data traffic, ordinary routers can filter by port number or IP address, but proxy servers can also filter based on application content inside the messages.